bowrango/website/content/about/about.md

 #### about

 Welcome to my website!
-I'm work as a quantum software engineer and am a graduate student.
+I'm a quantum software engineer and graduate student.
 I write about some of my research [here](https://gigabug.org).
 My life questions come from the common space of physics, computing, numerics, markets, biology, and people.
 I'll occasionally write about these interests to document my quest of understanding them.
 I live in Cambridge, MA.

 I also enjoy: cycling, lifting, hiking, climbing, running, skiing, riflery, flying, and music.